bryan-mwas/bryan-mwas.github.io/README.md

 - For repos named `<user>.github.io` or `<org>.github.io`, the site is served at the root domain and no base path is used.
 - For other repos (project pages), the site is served at `/<repoName>/`.
 The build workflow auto-sets the correct `basePath` and `assetPrefix`.

+## Editing About page content (Markdown)

+- Update your About content in `src/content/about.md`.
+It supports standard Markdown.
+- For links/images in Markdown:
+  - Prefer relative URLs like `images/photo.jpg` (not `/images/photo.jpg`) so they work under GitHub Pages subpaths.